shivannis/xandr-docs-public/xandr-docs/monetize/guaranteed-delivery-auction-mechanics.md

 When guaranteed line items are eligible to bid on an impression, the auction works as follows:

 1. The ImpBus sends a bid request to the Bidder.
 1. When the Bidder receives the bid request, it prepares to respond with - at most - one guaranteed bid and up to 14 non-guaranteed bids.
 1. The Bidder ranks the guaranteed bids against each other according to their priority, and chooses one guaranteed bid to send to the ImpBus.
 If two guaranteed bids have the same priority, they will be compared to see which line item is further from its goal.
 The bid whose line item is furthest from goal is much more likely to serve.
 Which bid is selected is not strictly based on distance from goal; there is a weighted rotation established where line items further from goal are assigned a higher relative weight.
 1. If the selected guaranteed bid is of the "Exclusive" Delivery Type, only the guaranteed bid is sent to the ImpBus, where it will serve without any competition from other bids.
 1. If the guaranteed bid is of "Impressions" Delivery Type, the Bidder sends at most one guaranteed bid plus up to 14 non-guaranteed bids.
 The Bidder calculates a pCPM (priority CPM) to allow the guaranteed bid to compete with other bids (including RTB) in the auction held by the ImpBus.
-The pCPM value represents the risk that the line item
-    a. will not deliver in full.
+The pCPM value represents the risk that the line item will not deliver in full.
 The "risk" is defined by considering factors such as pace towards goal and scarcity of inventory.
 Themore "at risk" the line item is of not achieving its goal, the higher the pCPM value will be.

 For information about how to set your reselling priority, see [Bidding Priority](bidding-priority.md).
 For information on how guaranteed and standard line items compete based on priority, see [Open Dynamic Allocation and Flexible Priorities](open-dynamic-allocation-and-flexible-priorities.md).